 The Project Committee reviews all submissions.
-You will be notified about 4 weeks after the deadline date with the results of your application.
+You will be within 4 weeks after the deadline date with the results of your application.
 The Foundation is always looking for new projects and encourages parents, students and other groups to submit their ideas.
 Please keep in mind that our funds are limited in relation to the large number of worthwhile inquiries we receive.
 Projects that are more likely to affect a larger number of students in the areas of education, technology or the arts are more likely to match the Foundation’s goals.
 Incomplete grant forms will not be considered.
 In addition to ensuring appropriate use of our grant funds, there are mandatory reporting procedures for making and monitoring grants.
 If a grant is approved, the payment from the foundation will be negotiated according to the needs of the grant.

 Grants Not Funded